veryl-lang/doc/book/src/07_appendix/02_semantic_error.md

 This error is reported when a single signal is assigned from more than one procedural block or `assign` statement.
 Drive each signal from a single source.
+If it is intentional, such as for true dual port SRAM inference on FPGA, add `#[allow(multiple_assign)]` to the declaration of the signal.

 ### multiple_default